spacesoldier/starty/README.md

 We have imagined a session controller.
 But it may not always know everything about the users and their roles.
 So we can ask an external authorization service for help.
 Thus, we need to define a client for that purpose.

+To allow the requests achieve their target API, several basic properties needed to be set.
+Obviously, an `url` of the endpoint to call should be defined.
+In some cases it could be needed to set up the `port`.
+One of the important moments is to choose a `type` of the interaction with the external service.
+At the moment, the only one type of clients available.
+It is *web* client which can send requests using *http* or *https* protocols.

 ```yaml
 # a client which purpose is to call an external API